microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identitycontainer-list-identityproviders.md

 ## Response

-If successful, this method returns a `200 OK` response code and a collection of [socialIdentityProvider](../resources/socialidentityprovider.md) and/or [builtinIdentityProvider](../resources/builtinidentityprovider.md) objects in the response body for an Azure AD tenant.
+If successful, this method returns a `200 OK` response code and a collection of [socialIdentityProvider](../resources/socialidentityprovider.md), or [builtinIdentityProvider](../resources/builtinidentityprovider.md) objects in the response body for an Azure AD tenant.

 For an Azure AD B2C tenant this method returns a `200 OK` response code and a collection of [socialIdentityProvider](../resources/socialidentityprovider.md), [openIdConnectIdentityProvider](../resources/openidconnectidentityprovider.md), or [appleManagedIdentityProvider](../resources/applemanagedidentityprovider.md) objects in the response body.